Aryany871/Shoot-/README.md

 to restart after **game over** - press **spacebar**.

 **Interesting, isn't it?**
-To play this game, download the files, and run the html file with live server (use code editors like VSCode, Atom, etc).
+To play this game, download the files, and run the **game.html** file with live server (use code editors like VSCode, Atom, etc).
 Make sure you're connected to internet while playing this game.

 **Thank You**